Computation Alignment: Capacity Approximation without Noise Accumulation: Computation Over Integer Channels

 where $a_{m,k}$ are the same integer-valued coefficients that appear in \eqref{eq:subchannel2}.
 We will assume that these coefficients are chosen so that the resulting functions are invertible.
 Since we transmit $K$ messages with alphabet size $q^\kappa$ over $T$ channel uses, the computation sum rate (in bits per channel use) is

-The following theorem, which is a special case of \cite[Theorem~1]{nazer11a}, lower bounds the computation sum capacity of the channel~\eqref{eq:subchannel2}. \begin{lemma} The computation sum capacity of the channel~\eqref{eq:subchannel2} is lower bounded by
+The following result, which is a special case of \cite[Theorem~1]{nazer11a}, lower bounds the computation sum capacity of the channel~\eqref{eq:subchannel2}. \begin{lemma} The computation sum capacity of the channel~\eqref{eq:subchannel2} is lower bounded by

 with

 \end{lemma}

 We point out that the codebooks at the $K$ transmitters in Lemma~\ref{thm:lattice} are chosen independently of the coefficients $a_{m,k}$.
 In other words, the encoders are universal with respect to the channel and equation coefficients $a_{m,k}$.